 Pre-professional programs often hold admissions events and information sessions.
 At these events, you can learn about a program, speak with admissions staff, and even network with faculty.
 You may also be able to set up meetings with admissions staff to have one-on-one conversations about the program.

 You can also reach out to current students to learn about department culture and grad student life.
-In some programs, it may be appropriate to set up meetings with faculty.
+In some programs, particularly research-focused ones, it may be appropriate or even recommended to set up meetings with faculty.
 Check with your faculty adviser on this.

 Don’t forget to follow up with and send thank you notes to the people you speak with at the school and department!